maelishere/Labyrinth/README.md

 ### Unity Asset Store

 I am working towards the review of this library from unity's team; at the moment i am in the queue.
 When i publish it on the asset store i will put a link here.
 The asset will come will a sample project.

-### Open World Game (No name)

-I plan on making a simple networked open world game to fully test it's production readiness.
-Then make more changes to bring it out of the experimental phase.